ramin123/Official-Exchange-Rates/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Acknowledgments

-- The CodeIgniter community for maintaining a lightweight and easy-to-use PHP framework.